Ryan White: Ryan White CARE Act

-In August 1990, four months after Ryan White's death, Congress enacted The Ryan White Comprehensive AIDS Resources Emergency (CARE) Act (often known simply as the Ryan White CARE Act), in his honor.
+In August 1990, four months after White's death, Congress enacted The Ryan White Comprehensive AIDS Resources Emergency (CARE) Act (often known simply as the Ryan White CARE Act), in his honor.
 The act is the United States' largest federally funded program for people living with HIV/AIDS.
-The Ryan White CARE Act funds programs to improve availability of care for low-income, uninsured and underinsured victims of AIDS and their families.
+The Ryan White CARE Act funds several different programs to improve availability of care for low-income, uninsured and underinsured victims of AIDS and their families.

 Ryan White programs are "payers of last resort," which subsidize treatment when no other resources are available.
-The act was reauthorized in 1996, 2000, 2006, and 2009 and remains an active piece of legislation today.
-The program provides some level of care for around 500,000 people a year and, in 2004, provided funds to 2,567 organizations.
-The Ryan White programs also provide funding and technical assistance to local and state primary medical care providers, support services, healthcare providers and training programs.
+The Act provided some level of care for around 500,000 people a year and, in 2004, provided funds to 2,567 organizations.
+Ryan White programs also provide funding and technical assistance to local and state primary medical care providers, support services, healthcare providers and training programs.

-The Ryan White CARE Act was set to expire on September 30, 2009, but an extension was signed by President Barack Obama.
+The act was reauthorized in 1996, 2000, 2006, and 2009.
+Since the Affordable Care Act of 2010 prohibited discrimination on the basis of health status and expanded access to insurance coverage, some experts debated the need for programs like the Ryan White Act.
+The Ryan White CARE Act expired in 2013, but individual programs continue to receive congressional funding.

+In 2024, over half of the people diagnosed with HIV in the United States (more than 550,000) were provided care and treatment from the funded programs, and 57,000 health care professionals treating people with HIV received education and training.